actions-marketplace-validations/zeropsio_actions/README.md

 ## 🧐 Usage

-To implement the Zerops deployment workflow, add the following GitHub Actions configuration to `.github/workflows/deploy.yml` and modify it to fit your use
+To implement the Zerops deployment workflow, add the following GitHub Actions configuration to `.github/workflows/deploy.yml` and modify it as per your
-case:
+needs:

 ```yaml
 name: Deploy to Zerops